Elasticity theory of structuring: Illustrations

 Handling risk aversion is a complicated and delicate enough task to require a specialist tool.
 Payoff elasticity equation gives us such a tool.
 It would be even better, however, if we could say something practical about products even when knowing next to nothing about risk preferences.
 Amazingly enough, this is possible.

-Note, for instance, that most investors would want to express positive risk aversion.\footnote{This observation comes from understanding the difference between risk-averse investors and risk-loving gamblers.
-All of these behaviors are subject to our equations.} We immediately see that positive risk aversion implies that $F$ and $f$ must agree on the location and the type of their extremum points.
+Note, for instance, that most investors would want to express positive risk aversion.\footnote{This observation comes from understanding the difference between risk-averse investors and risk-loving gamblers.} We immediately see that positive risk aversion implies that $F$ and $f$ must agree on the location and the type of their extremum points.
 Indeed, as we vary $x$ both $F(x)$ and $f(x)$ should be going up or down together for the elasticity $d\ln F/d\ln f$ to remain positive.
 Violation of this simple rule is what produced the wildly oscillating often negative profile of Figure~2.C.

 We can talk about state-agnostic and state-dependent investors.
 For the former kind the utility of their investment depends only on its performance -- the classical Arrow-Pratt investor.
 The latter kind also cares about the underlying market at maturity.
 Clients would normally know which kind they are and we can easily test if they get the right kind of product.
-Indeed, for a state-agnostic investor (imagine a US investor who is exposed to UK market only via his investment), $R$ depends on $x$ only via $F$.
+Indeed, for a state-agnostic investor (imagine a US investor who is exposed to UK market only via their investment), $R$ depends on $x$ only via $F$.
 In this case, by the payoff elasticity equation, $F$ becomes a function of $f$.
 This we can test by simply plotting $F$ against $f$ (while varying $x$ as a parameter) and then examining the picture.
-Figure~3.F, for instance, shows that $\tilde F$ cannot be computed from $f$ alone -- a typical signature of a state-dependent investment.
+Figure~2.F, for instance, shows that $\tilde F$ cannot be computed from $f$ alone -- a typical signature of a state-dependent investment.

 We learned that the locations of the maxima and minima of $F$ are essentially determined by that of $f$.
 Given that $F$ is just a function, the locations and the types of its extremal points already give us a lot of information.
 A lot more can be said about $F$ which belongs to a state-agnostic investor.
-The fact that $F$ depends on $x$ only via $f$ imposes severe constrains.
+The fact that $F$ depends on $x$ only via $f$ imposes severe constraints.
 We can see, for example, that $F$ and $f$ intersect on a bond line, i.e. if $F(x_1)=f(x_1)$ and $F(x_2)=f(x_2)$ then $F(x_1)=F(x_2)=c$, where $c$ is a constant (not necessarily 1).